0xRoch/Blog-toto/README.md

 -------

 Dorothy is toto's default template, you can get it at <http://github.com/cloudhead/dorothy>.
-It comes with a very minimalistic but functional template, and a _config.ru_ file to get you started.
+It comes with a very minimalistic but functional template, and a config file to get you started.
-It also includes a _.gems_ file, for heroku.

 synopsis
 --------